Tag: physiotherapist

 What is Physiotherapy?

-Physiotherapy, also known as physical therapy, helps people improve their physical movements.
-It does so through movement, physical activity, and other physical methods.
-By treating the fundamental physical problems, it tries to maximise, preserve, and restore physical strength, operation, movement, and general health.
-Vital components of physical therapies:
+Physiotherapy, also known as physical therapy, helps individuals improve their physical movements through exercise, physical activity, and other physical methods.
+By addressing fundamental physical problems, it aims to maximise, preserve, and restore physical strength, function, movement, and general health.
+Key components of physical therapies include:

 • Pain Management